 All payments must be made by the final payment dates, or you will not be allowed to participate in your trip and no refund will be issued to you.
 Check due dates.

 We cannot predict what your flight will cost due to the variability of airline pricing.
 Flight costs can change very drastically from one year to the next, as prices are affected by anything from fuel costs to the time of the year in which you are travelling.
-Although we cannot predict flight costs, we can tell you what each trip cost in the past:

 If you find a reasonable ticket price, please feel free to notify our office.
 We will do our best to find the most reasonable group rate available.
 Due to the short time frame of our trips, we do not allow students to book their own flights.
 When you agree to participate in an Alternative Break Experiences trip, you agree to be in community and travel not as an individual but as part of a group.